togakangaroo/curriculum/README.md

 Year 2
 =========================
 Second year students will be completing their final projects using Cloud9 IDE.
 They will also need to sign in using their GitHub account.
-[This pdf](gitHubCloud9Setup/Cloud9GitHubSetup.pdf) will serve as a tutorial for creating an account for students who need to do so.
+[This guide](resources/c9) serves as a tutorial for creating an account with each.

 | Unit  | Date(s) of Lesson | Skills | Project | API |
 |-------|:-------:|------|--------------|---------|